trailofbits/polyfile/README.md

 ```

 Prior to PolyFile version 0.3.0, it used the [TrID database](http://mark0.net/soft-trid-deflist.html) for file
-identificaiton rather than the libmagic file definitions.
+identification rather than the libmagic file definitions.
 This proved to be very slow (since TrID has many duplicate
 entries) and prone to false positives (since TrID's file definitions are much simpler than libmagic's).
 The original
 TrID matching code is still shipped with PolyFile and can be invoked programmatically, but it is not used by default.